Polymere/biorob-semesterproject/README.md

 	- Launch a batch of runs DONE
 	- Generated different parameters files, by modifying single parameters DONE
 	- Improve param file generations (bound parameters, aliases) DONE
-	- Add reverse mapping (in order to have a cleaner param file to read) (not done for now)
+	- Add reverse mapping (in order to have a cleaner param file to read) -> W5

 - Week 5